Skip to Content

 Do zoos have any negative effects on the environment?

-Zoos can be productive when it comes to reviving an animal species on the brink of extinction.
-This isn’t always guaranteed since the breeding practices could be insufficient or even produce animals that are not suitable for survival in the wild.
+Zoos can be productive in reviving an animal species on the brink of extinction.
+However, this isn’t always guaranteed, as the breeding practices could be insufficient or even produce animals unsuitable for survival in the wild.

 When it works out, breeding endangered animals has positive results that can be felt even in the human kingdom.
-However, there are some disadvantages of zoos to the environment ranging from overpopulation of a species to global warming.
+However, zoos have some environmental disadvantages, ranging from species overpopulation to global warming.

 See Related: How Similar is Human DNA to Other Animals